srimani-programmer/Breast-Cancer-Predictor/README.md

 `NOTE: commands are to be executed on Linux, Mac, and Windows`

-You need to clone (download) it to local machine using
+You need to clone (download) it to a local machine using

 ```sh
 $ git clone https://github.com/Your_Username/Breast-Cancer-Predictor.git